 If styled correctly, though, suit-and-sneakers is a smart casual look that’s brilliantly contemporary and flags your interest in fashion.
 With the right footwear (leather trainers, ideally), it can even be office-appropriate on a Dress-Down Friday.

-Key to nailing the suit and trainers look is to keep things plain and simple.
+The key to nailing the suit and trainers look is to keep things plain and simple.
 Opt for an understated suit in, say, charcoal grey or a dark navy.
 Keep the rest of the outfit understated, holding off any bold patterns or colours.
 Some box-fresh white (alternatively, brown or even black) leather trainers create a sleek look, while an old-school-style pair in suede will give the outfit a trendy finishing touch.

 A blazer and jeans (or even chinos, moleskins or fine cords) is another mix of two polar opposite items, yet it’s an ideal choice for smart casual as it looks as if you mean business while loosening up a little.